Navigating happiness

 Summary

-Navigating Happiness is a four-week practical skill group to help participant clinicians living a more meaningful life.
-Since 2018, over 40 participants (95 per cent completion rate) had completed the program with statistically significant improvement of their happiness level at post measurement and it maintains at three to six month follow up.
-Over 250 clinicians in Australia have attended its training, that is based on Acceptance and Commitment Therapy (ACT) and there is ongoing strong interest for more service and training delivery.
-The training emphasises the Navigating Happiness Triflex model - be present, open up, and do what matters.
+Navigating Happiness is a four-week practical skill group to help participant mental health clinicians living a more meaningful life.
+The training is based on Acceptance and Commitment Therapy (ACT) and emphasises the Navigating Happiness Triflex model - be present, open up, and do what matters.

 Key dates